 Travelling with your little ones can be challenging.
 They can test your patience in many ways.
-Aside from feeling bored and becoming impatient, your kids can also become car sick.
+Aside from feeling bored and becoming impatient, your kids can experience car sickness.
 However, this is not unique.
 Even adults can get car sick, too.

 So, if you want to have a trip with less stress and hassle, there are tips you can follow to avoid car sickness from occurring, not only for your children, but also for grown-ups.